rsms/js-lru/README.md

 - Run tests with `npm test`
 - Run benchmarks with `npm run benchmark`

-**ES compatibility:** This implementation is compatible with modern JavaScript environments and depend on the following features not found in ES5:

-- `const` and `let` keywords
-- `Symbol` including `Symbol.iterator`
-- `Map`

-> Note: If you need ES5 compatibility e.g. to use with older browsers, [please use version 2](https://github.com/rsms/js-lru/tree/v2) which has a slightly less feature-full API but is well-tested and about as fast as this implementation.

 **Using with TypeScript**

 This module comes with complete typing coverage for use with TypeScript.
 If you copied the code or files rather than using a module loader, make sure to include `lru.d.ts` into the same location where you put `lru.js`.